bkaminnski/react/05-introducing-composite-ui/Keywords/README.md

 # Keywords

-This is a part of Links application.
+This is a part of Links application, a *slice*, which contains keywords of each link.